ixiLod/ZThread-BOT/README.md

 ![thethread](https://user-images.githubusercontent.com/51421090/234418436-484e4361-b976-4c39-8f4b-70257059e56b.png)

-is a simple way to create threads in discord, it takes place in 2 steps :
+is a simple way to reorganize your discord channels in threads, it takes place in 2 steps :

 **1 - Put the reaction 🪡 on a message to start a thread.**